 Visual Arts: Drawing, Painting, Photography, Sculpture, and Computer Graphics

-The deadline for entries was January 24, 2014.
-Artwork was picked up from TUSD schools on Tuesday January 28, 2014.
+The deadline for entries is January 23, 2015.
+Artwork will be picked up from TUSD schools on Tuesday January 27, 2015.

 Since 2000, the purpose of the Visions of Unity Contest has been to encourage Torrance youth to reflect on their role in resolving critical community issues, to artistically express their unique ideas and ideals in a way which broadens minds and touches hearts, and to take initiative in enhancing unity among diverse groups within their community.

 The Visions of Unity contest was inspired by Dr. Martin Luther King, whose birthday comes on or near the contest’s deadline every year.
 Now in its 15th year, the contest continues to engage youth, their families, community leaders, education providers, sponsors and donors in the power of artistic expression to cross cultural boundaries and forge new bonds as members of one human family, to explore ways individuals can work together to cultivate greater healing, harmony, and understanding within their communities.

 Entries should depict the need for and benefits of intercultural or interracial harmony and reflect on resolving critical community issues.
 Your contribution should convey your ideas, feelings, or personal stories about unity, compassion, understanding, cooperation, etc. among people in our society today, and, if appropriate, reflect on your role as change agents in these arenas.
 Creativity is important, so please avoid standard portraits or mere biographies of civil rights leaders If you need a little inspiration, here are some specific themes you can focus on if you wish: